Enter app properties

 Category and subcategory

-In this section, you indicate the category (and subcategory, if applicable) which the Store should use to categorize your app.
+You must indicate the category (and subcategory/genre, if applicable) which the Store should use to categorize your app.
 Specifying a category is required in order to submit your app.

 For more info, see Category and subcategory table.

 This section will only appear if you selected Games as your product’s category.
 Here you can specify which features your game supports.
-All of the information that you provide in this section will be displayed on the product’s Store listing.
+The information that you provide in this section will be displayed on the product’s Store listing.

 If your game supports any of the multiplayer options, be sure to indicate the minimum and maximum number of players for a session.
 You can't enter more than 1,000 minimum or maximum players.